 - There are multiple websites to help you develop a plan, or contact your local health clinic for programs and support.

-- *Don’ forget to check with your doctor if you haven’t exercised in a while.
+- Don’t forget to check with your doctor if you haven’t exercised in a while.

 If your usual coping strategies for dealing with the family fall-out from holidays could use some tweaking, here are some websites to get you going.

-So, unless you’re absolutely brilliant and have left time for a Caribbean cruise to recuperate from the holidays, give the tips a go.
+So, unless you’re absolutely brilliant and have left time for a Caribbean cruise to recuperate from the holidays, give these tips a go!

-Retired Registered Nurse, retired High School Guidance Counselor, and holiday chocolate fiend
+Written by Wendy Kurchak, Retired Registered Nurse, retired High School Guidance Counselor, and holiday chocolate fiend.